 So here is the last recommended plugin from our list.
 This plugin has more than 300 active installations and a 5-star rating.

 You may find the below-mentioned functionalities using this super plugin:

 - It disables the comments from the back and front ends.

 - Disables the pingbacks and trackbacks.

 - Removes comments meta box (from the Dashboard), links (from the Admin Bar), and pages (Menu).

 - Bans the comments API.

 Summing up, you can highly benefit from each of these plugins.
-They have huge functionality to entirely disable comments from the website.
+They have huge functionality to entirely disable comments from the WordPress website.
 They are so far one of the easiest ways for this operation.

 So the comments on newly published articles can be highly important to create a conversation between both the readers and visitors.
 Yet, it can somehow harm your site, as well.
 Especially, if your site is new it can be stuffed with spammy messages.
-Besides, you can receive harmful and negative comments damaging your website’s reputation and detailed work that you have contributed to your website.
+Besides, you can receive harmful and negative comments damaging your website’s reputation and the detailed work that you have contributed to your website.
 And it comes to your mind to disable these comments.
-Some would prefer to ban them in a particular space of your website.
+Some would prefer to ban them in a particular space of your WordPress website.
 Some others will forbid the comments totally.
 In both cases, there are appropriate ways to complete the action․

 Along with this method, you can utilize the plugins to ban the comments on the website.
 In this article, we’ve mentioned the 5 best plugins with many key options to complete your aims.